joellijo32/Noob-s-Calculator/README.md

 # Noob-s-Calculator
-A calculator mostly used by noobs and NPCs in our open wold.
+A calculator mostly used by noobs and NPCs in our open wold. (cringe alert!)

 ![Screenshot 2025-03-13 072548](https://github.com/user-attachments/assets/2405c64a-5ed8-41d9-8164-138cc95699a0)